-42 Dugg calls on some big names for “Free Dem Boyz.”
+42 Dugg calls on some big names for “Free Dem Boyz” (This review includes the deluxe version).

 You are going to want to hop-scotch, throw money at strippers, or dance on a table while listening to “Rose Gold.”

 “Rose Gold” is one of the most exciting tracks on this album.
-The song boasts a nice tempo, a catchy hook, and styles of rapping by both 42 Dugg and Est Gee that are action-packed.
-Many will sleep on “Rose Gold,” but I think it’s worth a listen or two.
+The song boasts a nice tempo, a catchy hook, and action-packed styles of rapping by both 42 Dugg and Est Gee.
+Many will sleep on “Rose Gold” but I think the song is worth a listen or two.

 42 Dugg and Lil Durk are on the same page in “Alone.”